 UUCP and FidoNet always have been working with modems out-of-box.
 Only many years later they gained support for working over TCP/IP connections.
 SMTP works only over TCP/IP.
 NNCP currently has only TCP daemon, but nothing prohibits using of another 8-bit aware online transport.

 NNCP and FTN are friend-to-friend networks exclusively.
-This is very secure and mitigates many possible man-in-the-middle attacks.
+This is very secure and mitigates many possible man-in-the-middle (MitM) and Sybil attacks.

-No one, except NNCP, supports data exchanging via removable storages likes flash drives, CD-ROMs, tapes and hard drives.
+No one, except NNCP, supports data exchanging via removable storages likes flash drives, CD-ROMs, tapes and hard drives out-of-box.
 It can be emulated for many FTN software, by manually copying files in its inbound/outbound directories.
 But UUCP and SMTP software requires more manual work to do so.